Wolverine (Ultimate Marvel character)

-Wolverine (James Howlett) is a fictional character appearing in books published by Marvel Comics.
-He is an alternative version of Wolverine that appears in the Ultimate Marvel imprint, in stories separate from the original character.
-Created by writer Mark Millar and artist Adam Kubert (based on the original character created by Roy Thomas, Len Wein and John Romita Sr.), Ultimate Wolverine first appeared in Ultimate X-Men #1 (February 2001).
+Wolverine (James Howlett) is a character appearing in American comic books published by Marvel Comics.
+He is an alternate version of Wolverine that appears in the Ultimate Marvel imprint, which collects stories set in a universe (dubbed "Earth-1610") that is separate from the main Marvel continuity.
+Created by writer Mark Millar and artist Adam Kubert (based on the original character created by Roy Thomas, Len Wein and John Romita Sr.), the Ultimate version of Wolverine first appeared in Ultimate X-Men #1 (February 2001).

 Fictional character biography

 Early years

 Wolverine suffered from amnesia.
-As a result, what little was known about his early life was both suspect and unverifiable.
-It is believed that, at one point, Wolverine had a wife or girlfriend, but she was supposedly murdered by Sabretooth.
+As a result, what little is known about his early life is both suspect and unverifiable.
+It is believed that, at one point, Wolverine had a wife or girlfriend, but she was supposedly killed by Sabretooth.
 As both Wolverine's and Sabretooth's memories had been tampered with in the past (most commonly by the Weapon X), this claim was highly suspect; however, Wolverine did own a wedding ring that served as his only link to his past.
 He also owned dogtags.
 One side read 'Logan' and the other side 'Wolverine'.

 Captain America recognized Wolverine as James Howlett, a paratrooper he had made several jumps with during World War II.
 He was called "Lucky Jim" because he always survived, no matter how gravely he was injured.
-Dum-Dum Dugan also recognized him as Jim although how he knew him has not yet been specified.
+Dum-Dum Dugan also recognized him as Jim, though it has not been revealed how he knew him.

 Ultimate Origins depicts Nick Fury and Kingpin's unnamed grandfather as looting a house for its goods only to be caught and taken hostage.
-Tests were conducted on Fury to see if he was a candidate to become a super soldier, and a little over a year later Howlett was also tested but escaped.
+Tests were conducted on Fury to see if he was a candidate to become a super soldier, and a little over a year later, Howlett was also tested but escaped.
 Howlett's newly activated mutant abilities kicked in.
 This was considered the dawn of the mutant race, and Howlett was named "Mutant Zero."
-At some point in later years he was captured by Erik Lensherr's parents in a plan to 'cure' the mutant gene.
-When Lensherr discovered the plot he helped to free Wolverine, but not before killing his mother and father.
-Years later he was experimented on by Weapon X who gave him his adamantium claws by Malcolm Colcord.
+At some point in his later years, he was captured by Eric Lensherr's parents in a plan to 'cure' the mutant gene.
+When Lensherr discovered the plot, he helped to free Wolverine, but not before killing his mother and father.
+Years later he was experimented on by Weapon X, where he was given his adamantium claws by Malcolm Colcord.